therealhalonen/PhishSticks/notes/week38.md

  - Research possibilities

 ### Other stuff
  - Make a list of earlier work done on the subject to use as source material
+ - Consider changing the name of the project (at least on GitHub) for SEO reasons